 4. Outline your education and related certifications

-Outside of your formal education, include any relevant certifications that could make you stand out in your field.
+Outside of your formal education, include any certifications that could make you stand out in your field.
 From software proficiency to industry-specific credentials, these extras could be the small touch that sets you apart from similar applicants.

 Education